Onelinerhub/onelinerhub/nano/jump_to_x_line_when_openning_file.md

 nano +4 file.txt
 ```

-- +4 - will just to 4th line
+- +4 - will jump to 4th line